POSH Annual Return Filing in Rajasthan: Ensure a Safe Workplace

 The POSH Act, 2013 is a part of creating a safe and respectful workplace for employees at all levels within any organization in India.
 As per this law, organizations of ten or more employees are mandated to file an annual report to the state government regarding compliance with this Act.
 The annual report is an integral element that keeps account of safety measures in the working environment as well as pro-activeness about sexual harassment.

-For instance, under the POSH Act of Rajasthan, it would be provided that the report that the Internal Complaints Committee must compile on an annual basis should be submitted to the District Officer.
+For instance, under the Annual POSH Return Filing and the POSH Act of Rajasthan, it would be provided that the report that the Internal Complaints Committee must compile on an annual basis should be submitted to the District Officer.
 Although it is not statutorily required that an organization submit its report under the POSH Act by any date, for prudence, it may be suggested that an organization submit its report by 31st January of the following year to highlight whether number of complaints received, number of complaints resolved, and number of pending problems, etc.

 The filing of this report, thereby adding to the legal obligations, would also reflect an organization's commitment to keeping an environment harassment-free.